 - Scientifically Based Reading Instruction: The state should require all elementary teacher candidates to pass a rigorous elementary test of scientifically based reading instruction in order to attain licensure.
 The design of the test should ensure that prospective teachers cannot pass without knowing the five scientifically based components of early reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 The state should require that all teacher preparation programs prepare elementary candidates in the science of reading instruction.

-Three-quarters of the total goal score is earned based on the following:
+The total goal score is earned based on the following:

 - Full credit: The state will earn a full point if it requires all new elementary teachers to pass a rigorous test of scientifically based reading instruction.
 The design of the test must ensure that all prospective teachers are competent in the five research-based components of early reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 A stand-alone English/Language Arts (ELA) content test must be primarily focused on scientifically based reading instruction to earn credit.